FAQ

 Are students from institutions without research programs preferred?
 Will I be at a disadvantage since my university is considered a “research institute”?

-We do try to have diversity in our REU cohort in a number of areas, type of institution being one.
+REU - We try to have diversity in our REU cohort in a number of areas, type of institution being one.
 That does mean that the type of institution is one of the factors that we look at when making admission decisions.
 However, we do want some students from more major research universities as well some students from places with fewer research possibilities.
 Both are important to us.

 About how many applications do you usually receive compared to the number of available slots?